TartanLlama/secret-hitler-strategies/index.md

 This section is still to be completed.

 ### Disputes
-When there is a dispute as a result of a governmental action (e.g. investigator claims to have seen a fascist but the investigatee claims to be a liberal or president claims to have passed across a liberal and that the chancellor discarded) this means that there is guaranteed to be at least one fascist within the pair.
+When there is a dispute as a result of a governmental action (e.g. investigator claims to have seen a Fascist but the investigatee claims to be a Liberal or president claims to have passed across a liberal and that the chancellor discarded) this means that there is guaranteed to be at least one fascist within the pair.
 If there is a dispute exclude both players from play where possible.
 This means do not elect them to government, do not investigate them, do not nominate as chancellors and do not assassinate.
 The reason for this is that there is too much risk following and trusting one.

 -----------------